 The “bully”, shame, — Should Have Already Mastered Everything — controlled and manipulated my every move until I began my healing process.

 Identifying with Me

-I now realize that I allowed this bully to reek emotional and spiritual havoc.
-I believe you also will be able to identify with my awareness.
+I now realize that I allowed this bully to reek emotional and spiritual havoc in my life.
+In the event that you have found yourself bullied, I believe you also will be able to identify.

 My best efforts to make it to shore were often met with chiding.
 Chiding came in the form of criticism.
 Criticism perpetuated the God- awful lie that I was a mistake.

 Shame is the culprit.
 Shame is different than guilt.
 If you make a mistake, you can correct that mistake through making an amends.
 On the other hand, if you believe that you don’t just make mistakes, but that you are a mistake you feel helpless.
 For many years I believed I was a mistake.
 Shame told me that I could never do enough.